caccnz/constitution/constitution.md

 ### Section II Amendments

-1. These bylaws may be amended by a two third majority of the votes cast by the members in a Membership Meeting and approved by the Board of Managers of New Zealand.
+1. These bylaws may be amended by a two third majority of the votes cast by the members in a Membership Meeting.

-2. These by-laws have been drafted and approved by the Advisory Committee on 14 of June 1993 and approved at the first Membership Meeting on 26 of June 1993 and approved by the Board of Managers on 26 of June 1993.

-3. The Board of Managers of New Zealand shall approve the Bylaws before becoming effective.

-4. The masculine pronouns in these Bylaws shall also represent the feminine persons.
+2. The masculine pronouns in these Bylaws shall also represent the feminine persons.